3 observations after Sixers right the ship in time to beat Heat

 They took a 98-91 victory over the Heat and now trail Miami 2-1 in the season series.
 The teams will face each other for the last time this regular season on April 4 in Miami.

 Tyrese Maxey finished with 30 points, 10 assists and eight rebounds.
-Kelly Oubre Jr. scored 22 points, grabbed 11 rebounds and blocked four shots.
+Kelly Oubre Jr. scored 22 points, grabbed 11 rebounds and blocked five shots.
 Kyle Lowry recorded 16 points.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.